 About five or six years ago, it was possible to profitably mine Bitcoin using nothing more than a desktop PC.
-Fast forward to today, and profitability requires huge amounts of hash power and, in turn, a considerable amount of electricity.
-Of course, unless this electricity is cheap, profitability is difficult to achieve.
+Fast forward to today,profitability requires huge amounts of hash power and, in turn, a considerable amount of electricity.
+Unless this electricity is cheap, profitability is difficult to achieve.
 This has led to markets searching for the most efficient (from a price perspective) regions globally to set up their mining operations.

 Here’s what Japan Today said about the climate:

-According to reports, one company is already making plans to set up an operation in the region and expectations are that many more will follow, lured in by the potential profits rooted in cheap electricity and a cryptocurrency friendly government environment.
+According to reports, one company engaged in Japanese bitcoin mining is already making plans to set up an operation in the region and expectations are that many more will follow, lured in by the potential profits rooted in cheap electricity and a cryptocurrency friendly government environment.

 The company in question is called Miner Garage.
 According to, again, Japan Today:

-This is just one of many positive developments out of Japan surrounding the cryptocurrency spaceand it further reinforces the country’s efforts to establish a leadership position in this sector.
+This is just one of many positive developments out of Japanese bitcoin mining surrounding the cryptocurrency space and it further reinforces the country’s efforts to establish a leadership position in this sector.